 The Bank's practice is to declare cash dividends to its common stockholders on a regular basis as may be determined by the Board of Directors.
-As its dividend payout history shows, the Bank has consistently paid at least P1.80 per share in annual dividends.
-This translates to an average DPO ratio of 50%, with a range of 28% to 91% as the Bank maintained stability of dividend payments even during years of lower earnings.
+As its dividend payout history shows, the Bank has consistently paid at least P1.80 per share in annual dividends; however, the Bank evaluates its dividend payments from time to time in accordance with business and regulatory requirements and cannot make explicit warranties about the quantum of future dividend payments.